nicoschuele/railsbricks/README.md

 ## Looking for sponsors!

-As I'm planning the next major version, RailsBricks 4, I'm looking for sponsors.
-[Let me know](http://railsbricks.net/contact) if you'd be interested!
+**As I'm planning the next major version, RailsBricks 4, I'm looking for sponsors.
+[Read more about it here...](http://railsbricks.net/news/the-next-version-of-railsbricks-needs-sponsors)**

 ---
 - Title: RailsBricks